pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: CERTA

-Item.
 69. The text points to the lack of wind as the primary cause for a dip in the production of wind energy during the period described.

-Item.
 69. O texto aponta a falta de vento como a principal causa para a queda na produção de energia eólica durante o período descrito.

 O texto aponta as temperaturas baixas como o problema principal, e não a falta de